TheIndra55/TRLAU-menu-hook/README.md

 Other todo items can be found in the 'Projects' tab on GitHub

+- Code should be refactored
+- Support retail version of Legend
-- Make use of patterns to support more executables like Steam
+- Make use of patterns to support more executables
-- Refactor a lot of code to use structs instead of offsets

 ## FAQ